-- Some of the earliest mermaids were goddesses who represented fertility, beauty, sex, but also very destructive force of nature that can be found at sea.
-Most famous examples are Assiraian goddess Astarte, Greek Aphrodite and African Mami Wata.
+Deities - Some of the earliest mermaids were goddesses who represented fertility, beauty, sex, but also a very destructive force of nature that can be found at sea.
+Most famous examples are Assyrian goddess Astarte, Greek Aphrodite, and African Mami Wata.

-- As the humans slowly learned how to survive to the sea, mermaids become part of the folklore and legends.
+Mythical creatures - As the humans slowly learned how to survive in the sea, mermaids become part of the folklore and legends.
 They were no more gods, but spirits of the sea that brought both good and bad things to the sailors who encountered them.

-- Some myths speak of the mermaids that could transform into human state.
-Irish folklore especially protects this lore to this day, and famous Persian book "Arabian Nights" speak in multiple occasions of the human race of sea dwellers (without fishtails) that can live both in water and on dry.
+Human transformation - Some myths speak of the mermaids that could transform into human state.
+Irish folklore mainly protects this lore to this day, and famous Persian book "Arabian Nights" speak on multiple occasions of the human race of sea dwellers (without fishtails) that can live both in water and on dry.

-- European view of mermaids was greatly influenced by the Greek culture and their myths of Sirens - malevolent and carnivorous creatures that lured sailors into their deaths.
+Europe - European view of mermaids was greatly influenced by the Greek culture and their myths of Sirens - malevolent and carnivorous creatures that lured sailors to their deaths.

 By their abilities

-- Dangerous spirits of the sea that can conjure storm and fog, foretell death, read minds and generally wreak havoc of every level.
-For a long time they were one of the sources of blame for many shipwrecks and deaths on long sea journeys.
+Sirens - Dangerous spirits of the sea that can conjure storm and fog, foretell death, read minds and wreak havoc of every level.
+For a long time, they were one of the sources of blame for many shipwrecks and deaths on long sea journeys.